nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 You can use this sample as a reference for creating your application.

 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
-Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific lock device.
+Support for both Thread and Wi-Fi depends on the hardware platform.
+The door lock sample can be configured to use only one transport protocol, for example Thread or Wi-Fi, or can use the :ref:`switchable Matter over Wi-Fi and Matter over Thread <matter_lock_sample_wifi_thread_switching>` architecture, where the application is able to load and run on boot an image with either the Thread or the Wi-Fi support.

 Depending on the network you choose:

 * In case of Thread, this device works as a Thread :ref:`Sleepy End Device <thread_ot_device_types>`.
 * In case of Wi-Fi, this device works in the :ref:`Legacy Power Save mode <ug_nrf70_developing_powersave_dtim_unicast>`.
   This means that the device sleeps most of the time and wakes up on each Delivery Traffic Indication Message (DTIM) interval to poll for pending messages.

+The same distinction applies in the :ref:`matter_lock_sample_wifi_thread_switching` scenario, depending on the network you have switched to.

 Requirements
 ************